Rezilion/mi-x/README.md

 # Installation Requirements

 1. Python version 3
 2. Graphviz (optional, needed only for the graph capabilities)
+3. Xdg-utils (optional, needed only for the graph capabilities)

 # Installation